Ethics & Compliance

 Research Experience Checklist and Waiver of Liability

 As a student funded through CURF you must document that you are abiding by established university research guidelines and practices.
-All CURF-funded student researchers must complete CURF’s Research Experience Checklist and Waiver of Liability.
+All CURF-funded student researchers must complete CURF’s Research Experience Checklist and Waiver of Liability, which will be provided to you upon notification of your grant award.
 Students conducting research outside the US are required to provide International Travel and Emergency Contact information on the Checklist.

 Responsible Conduct of Research (RCR)

-After completion, you must upload your CITI Responsible Conduct of Research course Curriculum Completion Report via this webform.
+After completion, you must upload your CITI Responsible Conduct of Research course Curriculum Completion Report through CURF's application portal in the post-award tasks.

 Patent Policy Regulations for Research